coq/coq/doc/sphinx/addendum/type-classes.rst

    declared rigid during resolution so that the typeclass abstraction is maintained.

-   The `>` in
-   :token:`record_definition` currently does nothing.
-In a future version, it will create coercions as it does when used in :cmd:`Record` commands.

    Like any command declaring a record, this command supports the :attr:`universes(polymorphic)`, :attr:`universes(template)`, :attr:`universes(cumulative)` and :attr:`private(matching)` attributes.